ABOUT THE PARK

 There’s nothing more striking than the juxtaposition of art and nature.
 You’ll see plenty of both in Madison Square Park.
 Since 2004, Mad.
 Sq.
-Art has commissioned and presented over thirty world-class installations in Madison Square Park by acclaimed artists ranging widely in practice and media.
+Art has commissioned and presented over forty world-class installations in Madison Square Park by acclaimed artists ranging widely in practice and media.

 Be Surprised By Our Horticulture